lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

   xlab("") + ylab("") + ggtitle("Most common words in The Room", subtitle = "Written by Tommy Wiseau") + ylim(0, 100) + coord_flip()
 ```

 which creates this graph:

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/text-mining-room/plot1.png" width="550px" height="500px" vspace="50px"/></p>

-It comes as little surprise that the most common words in the movie script are of a similar quality than the quote in the beginning of this post with the most frequently used words being "Johnny", "Lisa", and "Mark" -- the main characters' names -- and such elaborate expressions as "yeah" or "ha" (sadly, *naaht* didn't make it to the list).
+It comes as little surprise that the most common words in the movie script are of a similar quality to the quote in the beginning of this post with the most frequently used words being "Johnny", "Lisa", and "Mark" -- the main characters' names -- and more elaborate expressions such as "yeah" or "ha" (sadly, *naaht* didn't make it to the list).

 ## Sentiment analysis